Payment succeeded. Customer still has no access. Now what?

 Customer paid

-Stripe confirms the checkout or invoice payment.
+Stripe or Shopify confirms the payment or order.

 App did not update